How to Become a Surgeon

 How Hard Is It to Become a Surgeon?

-As with any healthcare specialty, it takes many years of school to become a surgeon.
+As with any healthcare specialty, it takes many years of school to become a full-fledged surgeon.
 Surgical specialties are one of the longest residency programs.
 A surgery residency can take five to seven years, depending on the specialty’s complexity.

 The shortest surgical residencies are in general and orthopedic surgery, while plastic surgery, neurosurgery, and other more intricate types range from six to seven years.